PyMamba/mamba-framework/docs/development/controller.rst

 Mamba create and handles an internal controller manager object that load all the controllers that are found in our application on initialization time and register all its routes with the routing system.

-When a HTTP request is made from a client, its captured by the underlying |twisted| routing mechanism that delegate its process to the main or root mamba's controller (that is defined internally into the framework) that pass it to the mamba's routing and templating system to locate, retrieve and render a response for the given request.
+When a HTTP request is made from a client, it's captured by the underlying |twisted| routing mechanism that delegate its process to the main or root Mamba's controller (that is defined internally into the framework) that pass it to the Mamba's routing and templating system to locate, retrieve and render a response for the given request.

 The response can be a HTML rendered page, text, a JSON structure, a XML Object or arbitrary binary data, that depends completely on the application and what the client is looking for.
-If mamba can't locate a valid action or resource for the given request, a 404 response will be returned back.
+If Mamba can't locate a valid action or resource for the given request, a 404 response will be returned back.

 Controllers route
 =================

-Every mamba controller has to define a route for themselves, this route is their position in the web site path hierarchy and it **must** be a single path segment of the URL.
+Every Mamba controller has to define a route for themselves, this route is their position in the web site path hierarchy and it **must** be a single path segment of the URL.
 A controller that doesn't define a controller route is attached to the main |twisted| Site object and becomes the root of the application.
-That means no mamba's default special behaviour is goign to be available for the site if we dont define it mannually in the controller that becomes the root.
+That means no Mamba's default special behaviour is going to be available for the site if we don't define it mannually in the controller that becomes the root.

 .. note::

-    Don't worry if you don't totally undertand that, it will be clear later in this chapter.
+    Don't worry if you don't totally understand that, it will be clear later in this chapter.

 The controller's route can be defined when we create the controller using the ``mamba-admin controller`` sub-command or just editing the resulting file with our text editor.
 The argument for the ``mamba-admin`` command line tool is ``--route=<our route>`` so for example, the command::